The Correct Order to Apply Your Skincare Products, From Serums to SunscreensDecember 20, 2022

 When it comes to skincare concerns, there are endless channels of information on which products to incorporate into your routine to help address different issues.
 Excess oil on the surface?
 Remove it with blotting papers.
 Dry skin?
 Moisturize diligently.
 New to retinol?
 Start easing it into your routine once or twice a week.
 But for all the advice we receive on which products to use daily or weekly, it’s not always clear the order in which they should be applied onto the skin.

 What comes first: moisturizer or serum?
 Eye cream or sunscreen?
 If you’re not quite sure, you’ll want to keep reading.
-Below, board-certified dermatologist, and Skincare.com consultant, Dr. Elizabeth Houshmand (@houshmandmd), explains the order you should be applying your skincare products.
+Below, Dr. Elizabeth Houshmand, a board-certified dermatologist and Skincare.com consultant, explains the order you should be applying your skincare products.

 Step #1: Cleanse Your Skin

 Cleanser should be the first step in your skincare routine because it removes dirt, impurities, and oils and provides a clean slate upon which to layer the rest of your products.
 “In the morning, I recommend washing with water only, unless you have oily skin,” advises Dr. Houshmand.
 “Then, you can use a cleanser.”
 Come nighttime, Dr. Houshmand recommends that all skin types use a gentle, non-drying cleanser that works for them (keep reading for our top picks).

 If you like to use toner, do so immediately after cleansing — before applying a serum.
 If you aren’t following up your cleansing routine with a toner, you can jump to the next step which is applying a serum.
 Since serums are often thin liquids, they should be applied earlier in your routine.
 “Pick serums that are specific to your skin concerns,” says Dr. Houshmand.
 “If you have acne, pick a serum with salicylic acid; if you notice fine lines and wrinkles, consider a serum with peptides.”